Welcome to our guide for walnut hardwood flooring including popular types, hardness, price, pros & cons and design ideas.

 Walnut laminate flooring – See at Wayfair

-Laminate flooring is synthetic materials laminated together to create a piece of flooring, This will have a photo applied to the top layer that will often appear as woods or stones, in this case walnut wood.
+Laminate flooring is synthetic materials laminated together to create a piece of flooring.
+This will have a photo applied to the top layer that will often appear as wood or stones, in this case walnut wood.

-Laminate Walnut Flooring will typically come in at 5” wide plank.
+Laminate flooring will typically come in at 5โ wide plank.
 Laminate will be able to have a wider variety of color choices.
-Walnut laminate will have an inviting and warm look that can be easily matched in any room.
+The walnut-look laminate will have an inviting and warm look that can be easily matched in any room.
 Choosing from dark or light colors it will still give a luxurious appearance with an average cost.

 Unfinished Walnut

-While there are many different finishes and stains you can choose to apply to your walnut hardwood floors, sometimes leaving them unfinished will let the natural beauty of the wood will be the most beautiful solution.
+While there are many different finishes and stains you can choose to apply to these hardwood floors, sometimes leaving them unfinished will let the natural beauty of the wood be the most beautiful solution.
 There are multiple different grades of the wood that will help differentiate.

 Wide Plank Walnut

-Wide plank walnut flooring can be used in most combination of flooring and flooring finish.
+Wide plank floors can be used in most combinations of flooring and finish.
 This method is a unique option that will create a warm, rich feel that will make a room stand out.

 Walnut Floor Stains

-Even if you have picked the wood for your flooring based on the durability and price, you still have one last chance to change the color!
+Even if you have picked the wood for your floors based on durability and price, you still have one last chance to change the color!

-While walnut is beautiful in its natural state, there is always the option to get another color to better match your vision.
-If you wish for a lighter color walnut, there is a bleach treatment that can be applied.
+While this hardwood is beautiful in its natural state, there is always the option to get another color to better match your vision.
+If you wish for a lighter color, there is a bleach treatment that can be applied.

 This treatment will create a whitewashed appearance.
-If darker is the direction there are dark stains that can be applied to the walnut flooring as well.
+If darker is the direction, there are dark stains that can be applied to the floors as well.

-Whether the floors are bleached, stained or left natural there is also the option to finish them.
-Oil finished can give an elegant look or if looking for a high gloss finish there are polyurethane varnishes that can be applied to the surface.
+Whether the floors are bleached, stained, or left natural, there is also the option to finish them.
+Oil finish can give an elegant look or if looking for a high gloss finish, there are polyurethane varnishes that can be applied to the surface.

 Walnut Hardness Rating

-Now you have heard the word Janka rating a few times now and a probably wondering what exactly that means.
+You have heard the word Janka rating a few times and are probably wondering what exactly that means.
 Janka rating measures the force needed to embed an 11.28mm diameter steel ball halfway into a sample of wood.
 This will measure the hardness of the wood and help determine which woods are suitable for which applications.

-Wood grain directions can make a difference in the testing so they will test perpendicular to the grain for side hardness.
-They can also test radial hardness, which is measured in the direction or the trees center, and tangential hardness, which is measures on a tangent to the tree’s rings.
+Wood grain directions can make a difference in the testing, so they will test perpendicular to the grain for side hardness.
+They can also test radial hardness, which is measured in the direction of the tree center, and tangential hardness, which is measured on a tangent to the treeโs rings.

-Occasionally it is measured on its end, which is does but testing the cure surface of a tree stump.
-Balsa wood is the softest wood coming in at 70 lbf and the hardest being Australian Buloke at 5060 lbf.
+Occasionally, it is measured on its end, which does but test the cure surface of a tree stump.
+Balsa wood is the softest wood, coming in at 70 lbf, and the hardest is Australian Buloke at 5060 lbf.

-These are measured in pounds-force in the United States, this is often confused due to each country using its own system of measurement and are often just referred to as “# janka”.
+These are measured in pounds-force in the United States; this is often confused due to each country using its system of measurement and is often just referred to as โ# jankaโ.
 This test is used to determine the strength of each wood to determine what it can be used for.

 Walnut Janka Rating